Measurement of Potassium

 Solution and Standard Preparation:

-Deionised distilled water is used throughout to prepare the sample solutions.
+Deionised distilled water was used throughout to prepare the sample solutions.
 Glycerol-2-propanol Reagent was prepared by adding 200mls of 2-propanol to 125 grams of glycerol.

 Sample Preparation Procedure:

-A 1 gram sample of the air-dried plant material is weighed into an aluminium weighing container and dried for 48 hours.
-The container is reweighed and the loss due to moisture is calculated.
+A 1-gram sample of the air-dried plant material was weighed into an aluminium weighing container and dried for 48 hours.
+The container was reweighed and the loss due to moisture is calculated.

-25mg sample of the air-dried plant material is weighed into a 50ml Erlenmeyer flask.
-10ml of Glycerol-2-propanol Reagent is pipetted onto the plant material and the mixture is gently swirled to wet the powder.
+25mg sample of the air-dried plant material was weighed into a 50ml Erlenmeyer flask.
+10ml of Glycerol-2-propanol Reagent is pipetted onto the plant material and the mixture was gently swirled to wet the powder.

-The wetted plant material is quantitatively transferred to a 250 ml volumetric flask and made up to volume with deionised water.
+The wetted plant material was quantitatively transferred to a 250 ml volumetric flask and made up to volume with deionised water.
 This is a 1:10,000 dilution.

 The suspensions can be analysed by directly introducing into the flame.
-Prior to measurement the suspension should be thoroughly mixed and then allowed to stand for 5 minutes, to allow the particles to settle.
+Prior to measurement the suspension was thoroughly mixed and then allowed to stand for 5 minutes, to allow the particles to settle.

 The resulting reading should be corrected for moisture content and dilution factor.
 This is done by accounting for moisture loss during the drying process and also the 1;10,000 dilution to return you to the value of potassium in your original sample.